 If the police and the insurance companies determine that the man driving Hart’s car was at fault for the crash, Hart can sue him for negligence.
 Much of the media coverage about the accident, though, indicates that Hart anticipates going to court as a defendant.
 The people injured in his car can sue him for negligence, since he was the one who had his car modified to be less safe than it would have been without the custom modifications he ordered.
 Hart had a duty of care to make his car safe for the people riding in it; even though he was not driving, the car is his responsibility, since he owns it.

 Reach Out to Us Today for Help

 The classic cars of Florida look majestic, but they can do serious damage to their passengers’ health in an accident.
 If you have been injured in an accident with an old-fashioned car, you might have grounds for a lawsuit.
-Contact Palm Beach County car accident attorney Scott Smith for a consultation.
+Contact Palm Beach County car accident attorneys at Smith & Ball Injury Law for a consultation.